DeepWok/mase/docs/labs/lab1.md

 4. Implement a network that has in total around 10x more parameters than the toy network.
 5. Test your implementation and evaluate its performance.

+# Google Colab Adaption

+[lab1.ipynb](./lab1.ipynb) contains an adaption of setting up the same thing on Google Colab.
+You would need to repeat the exercise on that because you would definitely need a powerful GPU for later labs and your Team Projects.